zicna/refactoring-views-with-helpers-reading/README.md

 multiple views: helpers!
 Helpers are methods that are available to your views and encapsulate a common bit of code.
 If you've used a `link_to` or a `text_field` then you've already come across helpers.
-Rails has a ton of them built-in to help keep you from having to repeat all the code necessary to build a link to a given route, display an image, or create a form.
+Rails has a ton of them built in to help keep you from having to repeat all the code necessary to build a link to a given route, display an image, or create a form.

 We can also create our own helpers to solve our own problems.